-Advancements in the cannabis industry have made it so that crops are higher in quality than ever before and ensure they can be grown to reproduce desired effects before the seed even begins to sprout.
+Advancements in the cannabis industry have made it so that crops are higher in quality than ever before and ensure they can be grown to reproduce desired effects before the hemp seed even begins to sprout.

 Home growers and large industrialized hemp manufacturers all understand the importance of having superior seeds to produce superior plants.
 They’re easy to tell the difference from unhealthy seeds.